clairey-zx81/json-model/README.md

 - [x] tests: test schemas and values with jsu
 - [x] extend: `.schema` extension to add JSON Schema specific stuff, and `.mo` and `.in`
 - [x] tests: rename without explicit `-v2`
-- [x] python: remove global lisrt in Symbols
+- [x] python: remove global list in Symbols
+- [x] tests: move bads up
 - [ ] python: remove global list in JsonModel
 - [ ] python: remove all globals in Symbols?
 - [ ] python: remove all globals in JsonModel?